biothings/x-bte-extension-docs/docs/source/x-bte-kgs-operations.rst

 -----------------------------------------------------------------
 Property name         Type            Description
 ====================  ==============  ===========================
-x-smartapi-kgs-operations  [x-smartapi-kgs-op   A list of single-hop
+x-bte-kgs-operations  [x-bte-kgs-op   A list of single-hop
                       eration Object  knowledge graph retrieval
                       |Reference      operations that an OpenAPI
                       Object]         operation can perform.
 The
                                       list can use the Reference
-                                      Object to link to x-smartapi-kgs
+                                      Object to link to x-bte-kgs
                                       operation defined in
                                       components
 ====================  ==============  ===========================

-x-smartapi-kgs-operations example
+x-bte-kgs-operations example
 ****************************

-The following example defines two x-smartapi-kgs-operations (ChemicalSubstance – physically_interacts_with – Gene && Gene – physically_interacts_with -- ChemicalSubstance) associated with the GET operation of the /interactions endpoint.
+The following example defines two x-bte-kgs-operations (ChemicalSubstance – physically_interacts_with – Gene && Gene – physically_interacts_with -- ChemicalSubstance) associated with the GET operation of the /interactions endpoint.

 .. code-block:: json